cardano-scaling/hydra/docs/monthly/2023-04-monthly.md

 and here is the [recording](https://drive.google.com/file/d/1X4yPerLTatPPMrX3RYS7XH9lfT_LYaaX/view?usp=sharing).

-Although it has been a busy month we could not cut a release unfortunately.
+Although it has been a busy month we could not cut a release, unfortunately.

-Multiple set backs on the commits vs. rollbacks bug and too big script sizes were slowing us down.
+Multiple setbacks on the commits vs. rollbacks bug and too big script sizes were slowing us down.
 The back and forth on the API with sometimes very "dirt road" solutions and follow-up requests is of course time intensive as well, but this is **very** valuable feedback and will make `hydra-node` easier to use and